No more amateur hour: How Dartmouth ruling could change college sports

 In the Ivy League conference, there are no public universities, he notes.
 The schools are all governed by the federal National Labor Relations Act – which means the potential for more unions and conferencewide bargaining.
 “There’s no jurisdiction problem anymore, so that makes this a blockbuster,” Professor LeRoy says.

-Other legal experts have noted that student athletes as employees could mean high costs for colleges and universities in terms of benefits they are required to offer under labor laws, for example.
+Other legal experts have noted that student-athletes as employees could mean high costs for colleges and universities in terms of benefits they are required to offer under labor laws, for example.

 The Monitor contacted the other seven members of the Ivy League conference.
 Only Cornell University’s department of athletics responded, declining to comment.
 It will likely be years before a final resolution is reached in the Dartmouth dispute.